 Follow these general principles when creating your scenarios and selecting the ones you need to anticipate.

 1. Look for events that are certain or nearly certain to happen.
 Like pitches, while you cannot control what pitch the pitcher will choose, there are primarily a select number of common pitches.
 The same holds for the competitive arena of business.
-A competitor bringing a new product to market, a new competitor entering a market, market consolidations that might affect your customer based, new technologies that might woo your customers to switch, a shift in the political or economic environment, a change in legislation, a supplier who cannot deliver, a partner whose defects are examples of common scenarios.
+A competitor bringing a new product to market, a new competitor entering a market, market consolidations that might affect your customer base, new technologies that might woo your customers to switch, a shift in the political or economic environment, a change in legislation, a supplier who cannot deliver, a partner whose defects are examples of common scenarios.

 2. Create scenarios that cover a broad range of outcomes.
 Define your scope and time frame for your scenarios.
 Ask what information would be of greatest value to the organization at what time-period down the road.
-It might help to look at the past and think about what you wish you had known then, that you know now.
+It might help to look at the past and think about what you wish you had known then that you know now.
 Clarify the key issues.
 Then identify the industry, political, economic, societal, technological, and legal trends that might affect these issues.

 4. You want to identify themes that are strategically relevant and then organize the possible outcomes and trends around them.
 If necessary, conduct research to flesh out the details and increase your understanding of the remaining scenarios.
 Develop at least four scenarios that address these uncertainties.
-Why four, so people don’t lean to the middle one.
+Why four, so people don’t lean toward the middle one.

 5. Organize all the possible scenarios from a high versus low probability and your degree of preparedness.
 Evaluate each scenario in terms of its likelihood within the time frame.
 A note of caution.
 Avoid selecting one or two scenarios immediately and discarding extreme scenarios as a waste because you don’t believe they can happen.
 Ignoring outer scenarios leaves you exposed to risk and implementing only moderate improvements.
 Sometimes the most interesting and insightful scenarios are the ones that at first seem the most unlikely.
 One useful method is to create a weighting scale to evaluate the probability and risk of each scenario.
 Use the scenarios with the highest probability weighting as your primary cases.

-6. Pick the scenario(s) you believe requires you to be better prepared and create a plan based on each scenario.
+6. Pick the scenario(s) you believe require you to be better prepared and create a plan based on each scenario.
 Pitchers tend to throw more sliders and curves and make fewer change-ups when they have the platoon advantage (pitcher and hitter of the same hand).
 In any case, pitchers throw most fastballs (59% of pitches thrown) no matter what side of the plate the batter is standing on.
 Choose and plan for the most likely scenarios based on your analysis.
 Include clear contingencies if another scenario—or one that hasn’t been imagined—begins to emerge instead.
 Ensure that each scenario tells a story of how various elements might interact under which specific conditions.
 The scenarios you choose should help you develop a strategy portfolio, challenge your assumptions, stimulate internal discussion, and help you detect early warning signals.

 Prepare for the Unexpected With Scenario Analysis

 Creating scenarios helps you consider a range of possible outcomes and drivers of change.
 Like any good hitter, you want to be able to anticipate the next pitch.
-Scenarios analysis is a powerful tool for understanding potential situations and developing appropriate strategies.
+Scenario analysis is a powerful tool for understanding potential situations and developing appropriate strategies.
 Agility requires that you have a strategy portfolio.
-Scenarios provide a means to have different strategies at the ready based on a set of possible realistic events.
+Scenarios provide a means to have different strategies at the ready based on a set of possible, realistic events.
 Scenarios protect against and enable you to challenge the status quo.
-Scenario planning helps you anticipate, predict and adjust.
+Scenario planning helps you anticipate, predict, and adjust.
 Bring your data and head to the whiteboard to craft scenarios that will help you prepare for the unexpected.
 In this way, when you get up to bat, you’ll be far more ready for whatever pitch comes across the plate.

 We hope you found this episode of What’s Your Edge?
 Helpful.
 What’s Your Edge? is the creation of VisionEdge Marketing.
 VisionEdge Marketing, founded in 1999, helps our customers solve the most difficult problems when it comes to using data, analytics, process, and measurement to accelerate growth, create customer value, and improve performance.
 We always welcome hearing from you.